wimselloop/stories/README.md

 ## The Wimsel Loop Stories

-This is a set of interconnected stories I've chosen to develop using GitHub.
+This is a set of interconnected stories being developed toward manuscript form, using GitHub.

 Look in the draft/ folder (https://github.com/wimselloop/stories/tree/master/draft) to view the current chapters currently in draft (Open Document Format).